 Rosa Sophia has been writing since childhood.
 Taking 1960, her first novel, was published by Oaklight Publishing in August of 2010.
 Her second novel, Check Out Time, was published in 2012.
 Rosa began her editing work while she was still in high school; she worked as an intern and reviewed submissions for the Bucks County Writer.
 Shortly after that, she joined the staff of Wild River Review and began doing freelance editing on the side.
 She also taught a fiction writing workshop at Tinicum Art and Science and edited for a Writers Community geared toward alternative faiths.
 Addicted to writing, Rosa is working on several projects.
 In 2012, she attended the Key West Literary Seminar and Jay Parini’s fiction workshop, where she tore apart a chapter of At the Turn of a Wrench, the sequel to Check Out Time.

 Rosa edits for publishing companies and independent clients (authors like you) and she is a member of the Editorial Freelancers Association and Authors for Libraries.
 She currently divides her time between writing, editing, and fixing cars.
 She holds a degree in Automotive Technology.
-Rosa is also the official Historian for the Village of North Palm Beach, an active member of the Loxahatchee Battlefield Preservationists, and a member of the Friends of the Everglades.
+Rosa was also the official Historian for the Village of North Palm Beach for three years, is currently an active member of the Loxahatchee Battlefield Preservationists, and a member of the Friends of the Everglades.
 When she finds the time, she enjoys writing about automotive topics and history.
 Click here to visit her personal blog, The Back-words Writer.
 Rosa currently divides her time between South Florida and Pennsylvania.
 She enjoys running and hiking and is a member of the Palm Beach Roadrunners.